 Reports of sexual misconduct or sexual assault are taken seriously; the safety and well-being of our students is our first priority.
-Parents and students who become aware of any form of sexual misconduct, whether on or off campus, should also immediately report the information to the appropriate Division Head or the Head of School.
-In accordance with Pennsylvania state law, the School reports suspected instances of sexual misconduct to ChildLine and/or local law enforcement.
+Parents and students who become aware of any form of sexual misconduct, whether on or off campus, should immediately report the information to the appropriate Division Head or the Head of School.
+In accordance with Pennsylvania law, the School reports suspected instances of sexual abuse to Childline.